piet-de-leeuw/C-Sharp-Projects/README.md

 ## BLACKJACK_application
 This Project is a BlackJack Console Game.
 It impelments most of the techniques in the Bacic C# projects.
 <br>*[source code](BLACKJACK_application/BLACKJACK_application)*

+## WPF_Applications

+### WPF_Exercise
+This is an exercise where I build a small todo list app.
+It has a simple GUI and Add and remove functionality.

 ## Basic_C#_Programs
 In the Basic_C#_Project folder you find some simple console apps I made: